• 1. Select

 Reading the DOT Code

-This code can be normally found on the sidewall.
-It is composed of a sequence of letters and numbers that provide specific information regarding the tire.
+DOT code is composed of a sequence of letters and numbers that provide specific information regarding the tire.
 To determine the date of manufacture, you need to seek out a 4-digit number in that DOT number.

 Tyres Manufactured After 2000